Guiding Self-Organizing Dynamics of Residential Choice in Cities to Reduce Traffic Congestion and Carbon Emissions: Materials and Methods

-The higher the average congestion coefficient, the more congested the city is.
-It is also important to note that the coefficient is calculated hourly from data in four 15-minute intervals, and commuters using non-motorized vehicles have been excluded.
-If a commuter passes road $\alpha$ during time interval $t$, then $N_{\alpha}$ at time $t$ increased by one.

 \textbf{Identifying Housing Price.} We identify the price of a housing unit at a residence location based on their price listed in the second-hand market from the website \url{Lianjia.com} for Shijiazhuang, where information such as the name of the properties, the latitude and longitude of the residential communities, their total price and the unit price, are available (see SI Section S1).
-The city was divided into a grid of $500\times500$ squares, and residences in the second-hand market, i.e. houses, apartments, etc., were placed in the corresponding grid based on their latitude and longitude.
-The average housing price of a residence in each grid is calculated by averaging the prices of all the second-hand residences within the grid.
+We have discretized the city into $0.005^{\circ}$ ($\sim 0.5 km \times 0.5 km$) grid cells and identified the housing price $/sq.m$ averaged over all transacted residences for each individual cell, capturing localized housing costs while accounting for spatial heterogeneity.
 For grids without housing price data, the price of a housing unit is assumed to be the average of the housing prices of the nearest four grids.

 \textbf{Inferring the Dissimilarity in Amenity Accessibility.} We utilize the data of point of interest (POI) crawled from Gaode, a map app used in China, which includes each POI's name, type, location, area, and street information.
 We then select seven major categories of amenities: (1) dining, (2) shopping, (3) transportation facility, (4) science, education and culture, (5) services, (6) sport and leisure, and (7) medical and security, such that the weighted proportion of the $k$-th type of amenities at location $x$ is given as follows,